 “We heard a shuffling noise outside the tent.”

 What’s going to happen next?
 Will the hikers investigate the noise, or will they hide in their sleeping bags?

 Who knows.
-But what if you and your friends had to separately write down what you thought was going to happen next, and your goal was to write something similar to each other?
+But what if you and your friends had to separately write the next sentence of the story, and your goal was to write something similar to each other?
 In that case, you’d be playing Plot Points, a game I made up in August.
 The game works like this:

 - One player, the referee, writes down the first sentence of a new story, and says it out loud to the group.